AVEX41/ScoreForge/README.md

 I started by building a minimal demo with basic features such as user authentication, The layout, and moving between pages.
 By then, the only model created was User, for the user authentication, so i continued by creating the rest of the models and their views.
 After that the backend was mostly done, so i started working on the frontend.
 I wanted a modern looking and responsive design and got inspired by the modern dashboard design and found adminkit which was an exstension of bootstrap.
 I started by creating the manage page and all the subpages.
 Then I created the design of the comp-page with the graph and table which shows all the datapoints for a perfomance indicator.
 After that i added the profile page and the user edit page. after that i added the dashboard and user favourite feature.

-# Distinctiveness and Complexity

-This project is focused on tracking performance in some kind of score.
-It does not match the idea of a social network or e-commerce site because; in this application, the user stores information about their performance in a game or sport (or anything other represented in numbers), to store their information for the sole purpose of seeing if they are improving or not.
-The complexity of this project is greatly increased by the fact that it is a Single Page Application, and relies on a lot of JavaScript interpereting the data from the backend, and displaying it in a way that is easy to understand and use.

 # Files and Directories